-• Complete a Comment Card prior to the meeting and submit it to the staff member.

-• When the Chair calls your name, proceed to the speaker table and state your name and city of residence into the microphone.

-• Each speaker is given 3 minutes to speak.
-To assist in tracking your speaking time, refer to the timer at the dais.
+Complete a Comment Card prior to the meeting and submit it to the City Recorder.
+When the Mayor/Chair calls your name, proceed to the speaker table, and state your name and city of residence into the microphone.
+Each speaker is given three (3) minutes to speak.
+To assist in tracking your speaking time, refer to the timer on the table.

-• As a general practice, Oregon City Officers do not engage in discussion with those making comments.
+As a general practice, the City Commission does not engage in discussion with those making comments.